gdgdgdrox/VTTP_FINAL_PROJECT_FRESH/server/README.md

 -Log daily scheduler result (e.g. 19/4/2023 08:00 - Calling API to check for new deals.. no deals found || 2 new deals found, adding to db)
 -Some result e.g. tours does not have coordinates (0 provided). if coordinates not available, inform user instead -use AWS s3 instead of Digital Ocean
+- If server threw exception while we trying to download image, how to handle?

 less important